arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 well written prefix iteration utilities (very useful for range based lookups).

 There are a number of alternatives such as Dgraph's [Badger](https://github.com/dgraph-io/badger).
-I haven't done any significant research into the pros and cons of each, as the performance across most of these stores seems comparable.
+I haven't done any extensive research into the pros and cons of each, as the performance across most of these stores seems comparable.

 ## Streaming and Iteration